 Some would think that a child would be able to acquire the skill of phonics naturally once having learned to read using the whole language way.
-Not really, children who have reading difficulties may find it uphill tasks.
+Not really, children who have reading difficulties may find it an uphill task.

-When a child is taught from the beginning using a whole word approach, not only it inculcates a habit of looking at the word by their whole configurations, but it also deters and prevents them see the phonetic structure of words.
+When a child is taught from the beginning using a whole-word approach, not only does it inculcates a habit of looking at the word by their whole configurations, but it also deters and prevents them see the phonetic structure of words.
 Those who have mastered the skills can develop automatically the decoding of the letters and words.

-If you leave your child to be taught reading by the educating system, it may end up as statistics as of one of the 38% grade four students who have not to develop even the basic reading achievement.
-Ultimately, the choice is for the parents to choose which path you want for your child to follow.
+If you leave your child to be taught reading by the education system, it may end up as statistics of one of the 38% of grade four students who have not developed even basic reading achievement.
+Ultimately, the choice is for the parents to choose which path they want their child to follow.
 Choose the phonemic awareness skills early or even before starting kindergarten, and your child will be on their way to reading and spelling success in school.